dsmchen/rock-paper-scissors/README.md

-index.html is Doris's first JavaScript project!
+index.html is Doris's first JavaScript project -- console log version!
 - Declare variables
 - Use operators
 - Use single and backtick quotes for strings